microsoft/WhatTheHack/999-SAPonAzure/Student/05-PowerApps.md

 ## Hints

+- On-premise datagateway along with SAP .Net connector has to be installed to access SAP system.
+You need S-User to download SAP .Net connector and other components can be downloaded freely.
+Reference named "SAP ERP connector in power application" mentioned in reference section has all required URLs to download the components.
+[Note: If you are a Internal Microsoft employee, ask coach for SAP .Net connector location.]
 - BAPI Names to fetch data from **SAP S/4 Hana system**.
 	- Materials list can be fetched from SAP system using BAPI named "BAPI_MATERIAL_GETLIST".
 		- You can use below selection criteria to fetch materials using above BAPI.